Rhone River Route: Oberwald to Geneva

 Overnight in Obergesteln.Day 2: Obergesteln – Brig (31 miles/50 km)

-Lac Léman, a large silver lake surrounded by snowy summits and vineyards, e.g. UNESCO World Heritage Lavaux.
+Lac Léman (aka Lake Geneva), the massive, silvery lake surrounded by snowy summits and terraced vineyards, e.g. at UNESCO World Heritage Site of Lavaux.
 Along the shores: Vevey, Montreux, and the metropolis of Lausanne, known as Olympia City and the center of life for the people of Vaud.

 Above the terraced La Côte vineyards, below on the lake the market towns of Morges, Rolle, and Nyon.
 Open shore becomes rarer, villas and yachts larger- soon, cosmopolitan Geneva greets us with boulevards and its 140m-high water fountain Jet d'eau.Day 8: Individual departure